 At their best, Project Managers are great leaders.
 A leader’s prime responsibility is to produce positive results.
 In developing The Living Organization ® operating system, we have reverse engineered how the best leaders create lasting impact with less effort than most others.
 In this presentation, we reveal the secret source of such leaders and provide practical examples of how project managers can integrate it into their daily practice.

 Whether you are a Project Manager, QA Developer or even an Executive Sponsor, this is your webinar to discover how global companies are implementing large-scale agile transformation projects – by factoring in the people-side of change throughout the journey!

-Join our expert SeminarsWorld® instructors in San Francisco to network and learn with your peers in small-group, topic-intensive seminars aligned with the PMI Talent Triangle® while you earn up to 28 PDUs and 2.8 Continuing Education Units.
+Join our expert SeminarsWorld® instructors in Philadelphia to network and learn with your peers in small-group, topic-intensive seminars aligned with the PMI Talent Triangle® while you earn up to 28 PDUs and 2.8 Continuing Education Units.